MasterNama17083/Land94-Binary/README.md

 **In 8th April 2022**, I'm sorry for my fault because was didn't know who "I am human" and "Danil" guess it, I'll made it owner rom.

 ### _IT'S A DRAMA WHAT'S GOING ON HERE!!!_

+#

+# ⚠ Warning!
+Carefully to Read, Please be keep away from Source Code, you're not supposed to **SEE THIS!**.
+This Source Code it obtained confidentiality assets stuff and Developement ROMs.

+Someone if wants to **STEAL** Land94'S Assets may will without permission to using this Assets/Source Code.

+⚠ **Use Source Code to see it your own RISK!** ⚠